joncardasis/To-The-Apples-Core/README.md

 }
 ```

-##Retreive Installed App Info and Launch Apps from SpringBoard
+##Retreive App Info from SpringBoard
 <img src="Assets/AppExplorer-Logo.png" height="45">

 I've created an entire project around this idea called [AppExplorer](https://github.com/joncardasis/AppExplorer).
 Check out the repo for more info and how you can implement it in your own project.

-##:airplane:Check for Airplane Mode
+##:airplane: Check for Airplane Mode
 #####AirplaneManager.swift
 ```Swift
 class AirplaneManager{